vsch/flexmark-java/flexmark-docx-converter/src/test/resources/docx_converter_ast_spec2.md

             <w:t xml:space="preserve">→</w:t>
         </w:r>
         <w:r>
-            <w:t xml:space="preserve">Footnote text that will be wrapped and should have a hanging indent to align the overflow</w:t>
+            <w:t>Footnote text that will be wrapped and should have a hanging indent to align the overflow</w:t>
         </w:r>
         <w:r>
             <w:t xml:space="preserve"> </w:t>
         </w:r>
         <w:r>
-            <w:t xml:space="preserve">to the level of the text after the footnote anchor at the left margin.</w:t>
+            <w:t>to the level of the text after the footnote anchor at the left margin.</w:t>
         </w:r>
     </w:p>
 </w:footnote>